Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/app-a/_index.en.md

 final task is _not_ a data task.
 The task can be a _confirm_ or _feedback_ task type.
 Since we recommend using the _confirm_ task type, this is what the following guidelines will use.

-_NB: It might be that you need to get an updated version of the instance object from Altinn Storage by calling the `GetInstance` method on the `IInstanceClient`._

 ### How to extend the process with multiple tasks